 To write effective copy for our clients, we need to learn how you currently sell your service or products, what do you say to customers, what language do you use and what usually clinches the deal with customers.

-When we ask any client to ‘sell themselves’, there usual reaction is ‘erm, I’m not sure’.
+When we ask any client to ‘sell themselves’, their usual reaction is ‘erm, I’m not sure’.
 So we ask our clients to think back to when they spoke to a lead that became a new customer, what did they say to swing the deal?

-They were probably engaging, polite and honest and gave actual facts about their products or services, e.g.
+They were probably engaging, polite, and honest and gave actual facts about their products or services, e.g.

 ‘We can print and deliver 1000 leaflets to your deadline at the price quoted’, rather than, ‘Our printing service is fast and good value’.
 The first statement tells the client exactly what they are getting at what cost.